Patch to allow you to see what settings exist "on" a target variable.

 QuerySettings instead of a variable modifier?

-RE: Patch to allow you to see what settings exist "on" a target variable. - Added by John Brandwood almost 3 years ago
+RE: Patch to allow you to see what settings exist "on" a target variable. - Added by John Brandwood about 3 years ago

 Hmm ... to be honest, I was looking for the simplest way to get the functionality that I desperately needed to see what-on-earth was going wrong in my .jam files.